kurt980/MR_study/README.md

 # ABCD_study
-Collecting code for analysis in the ABCD studu
+Collecting code for analysis in the ABCD study